GeoNames: Wiki interface

-The core of GeoNames database is provided by official public sources, the quality of which may vary.
-Through a wiki interface, users are invited to manually edit and improve the database by adding or correcting names, move existing features, add new features, etc.
+The core of the GeoNames database is derived from official public sources, whose quality may vary.
+Through a wiki interface, users can manually edit and enhance the database by correcting names, updating locations, adding new features, and refining existing entries.

 Semantic Web integration

 Each GeoNames feature is represented as a web resource identified by a stable URI.
 This URI provides access, through content negotiation, either to the HTML wiki page, or to a RDF description of the feature, using elements of the GeoNames ontology.
 This ontology describes the GeoNames features properties using the Web Ontology Language, the feature classes and codes being described in the SKOS language.
 Through Wikipedia articles URL linked in the RDF descriptions, GeoNames data are linked to DBpedia data and other RDF Linked Data.

 Accuracy and improvements

 As in other crowdsourcing schemes, GeoNames edit interface allows everyone to sign in and edit the database, hence false information can be entered and such information can remain undetected especially for places that are not accessed frequently.
 Ahlers (2013) studies these inaccuracies and classifies them into loss in the granularity of coordinates (e.g., due to truncation and low-resolution geocoding in some cases), wrong feature codes, near-identical places, and the placement of places outside their designated countries.
 Manually correcting these inaccuracies is both tedious and error-prone (due to the database size) and may require experts.